mohsen-zarrabi/Download-Manager/README.md

 # Download-Manager
-This is an internet download manager that written with bash script and use aria2c  as axillary program.
+This is an internet download manager that written with bash script and use aria2c and youtube-dl as axillary program.